All UN jobs in Kathmandu, Nepal

 Required Background and Experience, Skills and Behaviors

-Strong management, coordination, teamwork, and planning skills, with proven ability to function effectively with multiple host country counterparts in both the public and NGO sectors.
+Proven ability to function effectively with multiple host country counterparts in public, private and NGO sectors.

 Prior experience in Nepal or South Asia preferred.